chmlee/ream-doc-v2/docs/Contribution/Note.md

 You might wonder why I didn't consider SQL databases, and the answer is quite simple: I did not know SQL back then.

-Nevertheless, if I want REAM to be more than a personal project, I have to consider what exactly does REAM provide that SQL does not, instead of reinventing a inferior relational database.
+Nevertheless, if I want REAM to be more than a personal project, I have to consider what exactly does REAM provide that SQL does not, instead of reinventing an inferior relational database.
 Why would social scientists choose REAM over a 40+ year technology that is proven to be efficient and reliable?

 The most fundamental design differences between the two is that SQL databases are dynamic, while REAM store everything in static files: